pam-exchange/SymantecPAM-PAMUser/docs/AI-PAMUser-Login.md

 - The login user is a Global Administrator on PAM-02.
 - Password of the login user is a target account managed in PAM-01 and cannot be retrieved.
-- It is possible to setup a target application and account for the login user in AD and rotate the password.
-Password for the target account and login PAM user can now be retrieved.- Enable session recording for auditing.
+- It is possible to setup a target application and account for the login user in AD on PAM-02 and rotate the password.
+Password for the target account and login PAM user can now be retrieved.
+- Enable session recording for auditing.
 - AD administrators can reset passwords directly.
 - AD administrators can add users to the `AdminLogins` group.
-  Monitoring or blocking group membership changes is recommended.
+- Monitoring or blocking group membership changes is recommended.